Longhorns vs. Musketeers: Sweet 16 Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Xavier: Betting Trends, Record ATS, Home/Road Splits - Sweet 16

-The Midwest Region bracket's No. 2 seed Texas Longhorns (28-8) are 4.5-point favorites to defeat the No. 3 Xavier Musketeers (27-9) in the Sweet 16 of the NCAA Tournament on Friday at 9:45 PM, live from T-Mobile Center and airing on CBS.
-The over/under for the matchup is set at 147.5.
+A Sweet 16 battle features the No. 2 seed Texas Longhorns (28-8) and the No. 3 seed Xavier Musketeers (27-9) playing with a spot in the Midwest Region bracket final on the line on Friday at T-Mobile Center.
+Texas is a 4.5-point favorite in the NCAA Tournament matchup, which starts at 9:45 PM on CBS.
+The matchup's over/under is 148.5.

 Texas vs. Xavier Odds & Info